 Regarding (3), we aim to leverage the outcomes of (1)-(2) and employ physics-informed deep learning to improve analysis, modeling, and prediction of climate variability, weather extremes, and turbulence.
 Of particular interest are developing i) data-driven subgrid-scale parameterizations, and ii) data-driven spatio-temporal forecast models.
 As for (i), we are focused on using deep learning and equation-discovery methods applied to canonical geophysical turbulent flows, atmospheric gravity waves, and the quasi-biennial oscillation and polar vortex variability as a part of the Schmidt Futures-supported DataWave and NSF-supported GW-CSSI projects.
-For example, see this paper and this one.
-Note that DataWave and GW-CSSI involve a number of other institutions (NYU, Stanford U, NWRA, UK Met Office, MPI Hamburg, U Frankfurt, ENS Paris) and the former is also a part of Schmidt Futures Virtual Earth Systems Research Institutes.
+For example, see this paper and this paper and this paper and this paper and the former is also a part of Schmidt Futures Virtual Earth Systems Research Institutes.
 There are many opportunities for inter-institutional collaborations and visits for those involved in these projects.
 As for (ii), we are mainly interested in the short- and long-term stability and accuracy of such forecast models, with a focus on rare, extreme events.
 See, e.g., this paper and this one.

-All Ph.D. students will benefit from our group's involvement in multi-institutional, international collaborative projects such as the Schmidt Futures-supported DataWave and NSF-supported GW-CSSI.
-They will also benefit from UChicago's thriving and expanding programs in Climate Science, Al+Science, Computational and Applied Math, Data Science, and Climate Systems Engineering.
+Furthermore, all postdocs and research scientists will benefit from our group's involvement in multi-institutional, international collaborative projects such as the Schmidt Futures-supported DataWave and NSF-supported GW-CSSI.
+They will also benefit from UChicago's thriving and expanding programs in Climate Science, Al+Science, Climate Systems Engineering.